Limestone Country: The Burren

 The question why the Burren hosts these unusual and rare plants and plant communities has never really been answered.
 It is thought that the alpine and artic species arrived shortly after the end of the last glaciation and were part of the early tundra-like landscape.
 After the climate had warmed enough other plants, including the beloved orchids, followed from the south and settled in the Burren right beside the existing flora which for whatever reason still feels very comfortable in the mild climate of Ireland’s west coast.

-Moths and butterflies are also widespread in the Burren.
-There are 27 species of butterfly resident and half of all the 540 or so Irish moth species have been recorded here at one time or another.
+Moths and butterflies are widespread in the Burren.
+There are 27 species of resident butterfly and half of all the 540 or so Irish moth species have been recorded here at one time or another.
 One of those and a true Burren speciality is the Burren Green.
 This moth had first been recorded in 1949 and put the Burren on the map for Lepidoptera fans.
-The Burren is the only place in Ireland and Great Britain where this emerald green beauty has ever been recorded.
+The Burren is the only place in Ireland and Great Britain where this emerald green beauty has ever been seen.
 The Burren Green is however resident in other parts of Europe.

 Other Burren wildlife worth mentioning are the pine marten, who feels very much at home in the hazel forests, the common lizard, which can often be found sunbathing on the warm limestone, and the common frog, who can look slightly out of place hoping across the limestone pavement.
 Finally there are the feral goats.
 These descendants of formerly domesticated goats roam the Burren and are not only very pretty to look at in their rugged and colourful appearance but they are pretty much the only animal that munch on the ever spreading shrubs and so play their part in the conservation of the Burren.

 Unlike other landscapes and habitats in Ireland the future of the Burren karst and its famous flora is safe, for the moment at least.
 The combined efforts of farmers, communities and environmental groups make sure of this.
 The special case of the Burren however raises the more fundamental question of what conservation really means.
 Is it right to protect an admittedly unique but ultimately men-made piece of landscape or would it be proper to let nature reign which would transform the Burren into a very different landscape.
 First a hazel and ash woodland would establish itself, a process that can already be observed at the foot of Mullagh More and around Eagle’s Rock, and in time other trees, most likely oak and scots pine, would take over and revert the Burren to its origins of a mixed woodland.
-Parts of the current Burren flora would survive in this new habitat, others, first and foremost the arctic and alpine species, would probably disappear and be replaced by new species.
+Parts of the current Burren flora would survive in this new habitat, others, first and foremost the arctic and alpine species, would probably disappear.

 Ultimately the Burren as it is today will only exist for a glimpse in the vast reign of time.
 In another few thousand years all the limestone will be gone, washed away into the ocean, or the Burren will have been decimated to a few small limestone islands by rising sea levels.
 Whichever way it may turn out another of nature’s circles will have been completed.

-Carsten Krieger, Spring 2019
+Carsten Krieger, Spring 2019 / Edited December 2020